devtron-labs/devtron/docs/user-guide/global-configurations/authorization/api-tokens.md

 ## Delete API Token

-To delete an API token, click on the `delete` icon.
+To delete an API token, click `delete` icon.
 Any applications or scripts using this token will no longer be able to access the Devtron API.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/api-token/api-token-14.png)